Aliases for IL15RA Gene

 GeneCards Summary for IL15RA Gene

 IL15RA (Interleukin 15 Receptor Subunit Alpha) is a Protein Coding gene.
-Diseases associated with IL15RA include Large Granular Lymphocyte Leukemia.
-Among its related pathways are HTLV-I infection and ERK Signaling.
-GO annotations related to this gene include signal transducer activity and cytokine receptor activity.
+Diseases associated with IL15RA include T-Cell Large Granular Lymphocyte Leukemia and Ossification Of The Posterior Longitudinal Ligament Of Spine.
+Among its related pathways are ERK Signaling and JAK-STAT signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and cytokine receptor activity.

-High-affinity receptor for interleukin-15.
-Can signal both in cis and trans where IL15R from one subset of cells presents IL15 to neighboring IL2RG-expressing cells.
-Expression of different isoforms may alter or interfere with signal transduction.
-Isoform 5, isoform 6, isoform 7 and isoform 8 do not bind IL15.
-Signal transduction involves SYK.
+High-affinity receptor for interleukin-15 (PubMed:8530383).
+Can signal both in cis and trans where IL15R from one subset of cells presents IL15 to neighboring IL2RG-expressing cells (By similarity).
+In neutrophils, binds and activates kinase SYK in response to IL15 stimulation (PubMed:15123770).
+In neutrophils, required for IL15-induced phagocytosis in a SYK-dependent manner (PubMed:15123770).
+Expression of different isoforms may alter or interfere with signal transduction (PubMed:10480910).